tylim88/FirelordJSDoc/docs/highlights/update.md

 3. And guess what will happens to the code below:

 <div align='center'><img src='https://github.com/tylim88/FirelordJSDoc/blob/main/static/img/update2.png?raw=true' /></div>
-<div align='center'><small>Do You Know What Will Happen After The Code Run?</small></div>
+<div align='center'><small>Do You Know What Will Happen After This Code Run?</small></div>
 <br/>

 The value of `a`, `c` and `e` will be updated, meanwhile `d` will be deleted.

 Yup you see that right, `d` is deleted, in an **update** operation, this is terrible because you need extra knowledge in order to be aware of such behavior, in short, it is not intuitive.

-Data deletion should be done explicitly, by assigning a `delete` field value in that field.
-Then by looking at the code, you clearly know it is going to delete the field without the need to look into the Firestore documentation.
+Data/field deletion(or any operation) should be done explicitly, a proper way to do so is by assigning a `delete` field value and by looking at the code, even newbie know it is going to delete the field without the need to look into the Firestore documentation.

-This is definitely a failed API design by Firestore, in term of usability.
+This is a very flawed API design by Firestore, truly lack of consideration.

 ## The FirelordJS's Way